A FUN AND EXCITING WAY TO LEARN ABOUT GOVERNMENT!

 • Cultivating the application of moral and ethical valuing processes to public policy making.

-YIG participants meet twice a month to talk about current issues, plan out service/research activities, and prepare the bills they will present at the State Assembly in April.
-State Assembly is the main conference that we attend, but a fall leadership retreat is an option for students wishing to participate.
+YIG participants meet on average twice a month to talk about current issues, plan out service/research activities, and prepare the bills they will present at the State Assembly in November.